 I have been into different places, but my experience with Cagayancillo, one of the farthest island municipalities in the Province of Palawan is far different.
-The travel is indeed a nerve-wracking.
-Oh, the big big waves flavor more the adventure.
-By the way it’s a 6-hour trip from Anini-y, Antique by boat, if the weather is favorable but if not prepare to be devastated. #JK.
+The travel is indeed nerve-wracking.
+Oh, the big waves flavor more the adventure.
+By the way, it’s a 6-hour trip from Anini-y, Antique by boat, if the weather is favorable but if not prepare to be devastated. #JK.

 Apart from the serenity of the place, Cagayancillo is abundant with the wonders of nature.
 The marine life is just a piece of the amazing features of the town.

 Luckily, I have spotted the farthest island sitio of Cagayancillo, Cawili.
-Again, Cawili is a 6-hour travel from the town proper thru a boat.
-Still I am not used to big waves and long sun exposure.
+Again, Cawili is a 6-hour journey from the town proper thru a boat.
+Still, I am not used to big waves and long sun exposure.

 Aside from the perfect view of the sitio, it is also gifted with local birds called ‘Ku-ok’.

-Cagayancillo is rich of Catholic faith history and the town’s Church stood evidently.
+Cagayancillo is rich in Catholic faith history and the town’s Church stood evidently.

 The 5-day stay in Cagayancillo is remarkable.
 Well, the long sun exposure totally burnt my skin but definitely, the experiences were all at its best.
 If I have that chance, for sure “I shall return”.
 I know Cagayanens adhere to this: Melled Kaw or Welcome.
 And they will be happy to accommodate me once again. ###